Trip Departure/Conclusion Point: Prince Rupert, British Columbia, Canada

 This trip requires a moderate level of fitness and will involve a bit of walking and hiking on uneven and wet terrain.
 Participants should be mobile enough to climb ladders and get in and out of a zodiac.
 Weather conditions may be variable and participants must be prepared for adverse weather including torrential rain and cold spring temperatures.
 Although conditions may be difficult at times, the rewards are worth it, as you become part of just a small percentage of people who have explored the wonders of the Khutzeymateen Grizzly Bear Sanctuary and the Great Bear Rainforest!

 The Khutzeymateen Spring Grizzly Bear Photography Price includes the float plane trip from the AfterGlow back to Prince Rupert on the 17th (and the float plane trip into the Khutzeymateen on the 17th and out on the 21st for the shorter tour).
-It also includes accommodation and dinner in Prince Rupert prior to the start of the trips on the 9th/16th.
+It also includes accommodation and dinner in Prince Rupert prior to the start of the trip on the 9th and accommodation prior to the trip on the 16th.

 All Canadian Wildlife Photography Tours are non-smoking tours.
-Participants will be required to sign waivers and provide proof of vaccination.
+Participants will be required to sign waivers, accept Terms and Conditions, review our Covid policy working document, and provide proof of vaccination.